djware/TrimUITools/README.md

 - **FTP Enable**: App that enables FTP on your device.
 Mounts the /mnt/SDCARD.
 Run then restart your device and your device will have ftp on all the time.
 Run the app again to disable this option from boot.
 ---
 ![telnetd](https://github.com/djware/TrimUITools/assets/85318457/d1c2034d-343d-47b7-ac8c-ba05afa26d37)
-- **Telnetd**: App that enables SSH on your device and also adds it to boot.
+- **Telnetd**: App that enables you to have the ability to telnet to your device and also adds it to boot.
 Only needs to be ran once.
 It does reset your root credentials to be Username:root Password:root

 <b>I didn't make the telnetd app.
 I just created the script that adds it to the rc.local file so it runs at boot. </b>